douglas86/personal-link-tracker/README.md

 actionCreators directory - the helper functions for api's gets called from here<br/>
 <br/>

-Stucture for all endpoints:<br/>
+Structure for all endpoints:<br/>
 all routes gets done at the base of the directory<br/>
-controllers directory - this is for all of the logic of the routes<br/>
+controllers directory - this is for all the logic of the routes<br/>
 services directory - these are the helper functions that will help the controllers out<br/>
 NOTE: It is also worth mentioning that whenever I use a getServerSideProp or something along those lines, controllers and services will be used, if they are needed<br/>
 <br/>